Can Frenchie Eat Cheese?

 A French Bulldog can safely consume cheese in moderation, typically a small amount as a treat or training tool.
 However, it’s important to factor in the amount of cheese they are consuming as part of their diet and monitor their reaction to it.

-See also Are Cheese Curds Gluten-free?
+See also Is Cheese Tortellini Healthy?

 It’s also important to note that some types of cheese, such as blue cheese and feta, are high in salt and may not be suitable for dogs.